Kingdom Hearts: Reception

 Following the release of the first game, the Disney settings were well received by critics.
 Allgames Scott Marriott stated the Disney settings are the most attractive feature of the game and considered some of the world choices a surprise.
 He praised the level designs, commenting that many familiar elements from the Disney films were integrated into them.
 Marriott further stated that though the stages were small, interacting with beloved characters and exploring familiar settings were enjoyable aspects.
 Maura Sutton of Computer and Video Games attributed the Disney elements as a major factor in creating the game's "astounding worlds".
 She summarized her review by calling Kingdom Hearts a "delightful mixture of two enchanted worlds".
 Video game critics of Kingdom Hearts: Chain of Memories expressed disappointment at the limited number of new worlds to explore in the game.
 1UP.coms Bryan Intihar lauded Kingdom Hearts IIs environment, calling it appealing and stating it was an improvement over the first title's.
 He described the level designs as "impeccable", citing the presentation of the Timeless River stage's atmosphere.
 Intihar further commented that the expansions and changes to previous worlds made them "feel fresh".
 In contrast, Reiner described the Disney elements in Kingdom Hearts II as "tacked on".

+Japanese and Western review scores As of January 24, 2019.